 Time: 1 hr 32

-The second largest city in Bavaria, this town is definitely worth a day trip.
+The second largest city in Bavaria, this town is definitely one of the absolute best day trips from Munich.
 Partially surrounded by its medieval walls, the town has a dark connection to the Nazi era, and has tons of interesting things to do for anyone interested in WWII history.
 If not, there’s a beautiful castle perched upon the hill overlooking the town.
 (More on Nuremberg here)

 Time: 2 hr 14

-Rothenburg ob der Tauber is a small town that packs a big punch of endless historical, colorful, medieval half-timbered houses.
-Considered one of the most picturesque towns in Germany along the Romantic Road, so this is one town you DO NOT want to miss!
+An easy day trip from Munich is without a doubt Rothenburg ob der Tauber, a small town that packs a big punch of endless historical, colorful, medieval half-timbered houses.
+Considered one of the most picturesque towns in Germany along the Romantic Road, so this is one town you DO NOT want to miss as it is the epitome of fairy tale towns from Munich!
 (More on Rothenburg ob der Tauber here)

 Time: 2 hr 39

 Würzburg is considered to be the gateway to the Romantic Road which leads to Füssen with some of the most amazing German towns and is definitely a wine-lovers paradise!
 The town itself is popular for having many wine festivals between spring and summer.
 And it’s definitely worth walking up to the Marienberg Fortress which is perched above the city, for a great view.
+If you’re looking for a drinking day trip from Munich with lots of wine, then consider Würzburg!
 (More on Würzburg here)

 Time: 2 hr 11

 Bamberg is a town of historical importance and is situated over seven hills!
-The most popular attraction is undoubtedly the Altes Rathaus (Old City Hall) which is located in the middle of a bridge, and of course the unique taste of Smoked Beer!
+The most popular attraction is undoubtedly the Altes Rathaus (Old City Hall) which is located in the middle of a bridge, and of course the unique taste of Smoked Beer makes for one of the top day trips from Munich!
 (More on Bamberg here)

 Time: 2 hr 10

+If you’re looking for a unique place to visit not far from Munich, then consider a day trip to Bayreuth.
 The perfect day trip for lovers of music as the town is associated with the composer Richard Wagner and has one of the most stunning Baroque Opera houses in Europe.
-The Eremitage was built in the French fashion as a retreat and is definitely worth visiting.
+The Old Hermitage Palace (Eremitage) was built in the French fashion as a retreat and is definitely worth visiting.
+(More on Bayreuth here)